iifast1/eventApp/README.md

 # Identifications of the actors

 As part of our analysis, the actors we have identified are:

-• The administrator(super admin) : he is responsible for the different settings of the application.
+• [The administrator](#super admin) : he is responsible for the different settings of the application.
 Its role is to manage

 environments and users.